adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 2/12/20

+* Unit debugging--reduce everything to 1.
+1 node, 1 test data, 1 output.
+Then increase the most prominent suspect and see what breaks.

 ## 1/12/20

 * Refreshed memory about PDP, permutation importance